Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 2.2.
 When is personal data processed in the ConCR?

 Personal data is processed in the ConCR only in the aforementioned circumstances.
-If these circumstances arise, we process the following personal data:

-• full name
+• full name,

-• date of birth
+• date of birth,

-• complete address (street name, street number, postcode, city/town)
+• complete address (street name, street number, postcode, city/town),

-• account number
+• account number,

-• former names
+• former names,

-• former address
+• former address,

 • any existing ConCR number.